CUCC Expedition Handbook - New Cave - QMs

 ;TICKed off QMs

-; in the past, if another survey existed, the resolution-station
+; if another later survey exists, the resolution-station

 ;[ QM2 B surveyname.5 anothersurvey.7 description of QM and description of progress ]

-Since 2015 we have had no generally-agreed, well-documented or widely-practiced way of recording whether a QM has been ticked-off or not.
+In 2015 we had had no generally-agreed, well-documented or widely-practiced way of recording whether a QM has been ticked-off or not.

 1. surveying into the passage beyond the QM,